embrace-io/embrace-react-native-sdk/packages/react-native-tracer-provider/DEVELOPING.md

 - iOS
     - ios/dependencies.rb
     - referenced by native-src/ios/Podfile for tests
-    - referenced by react-native-tracer-provider.podspec for the package
+    - referenced by ReactNativeTracerProvider.podspec for the package

 ## Testing